 Life as a caregiving youth for me feels pretty normal.
 I’ve done it my whole life so its always been that way.
 I’ve never had to caregive as much as Nick Dent, discussed below, does every day of his life.

-My dad’s cancer has long since gone into remission, but a long-term side effect called radiation-induced lumbosacral plexopathy (nerve damage) has meant that his ability to walk was severely affected.
+My dad’s cancer, multiple myeloma, has long since gone into remission, but a long-term side effect called radiation-induced lumbosacral plexopathy (nerve damage) has meant that his ability to walk was severely affected.
 His legs are weak, and while he isn’t confined to a wheelchair, he uses walking sticks, ankle-foot orthotics, and patience to get around.

 That leaves all physical household duties to mom and me.
 This is an inconvenience in our house, but these are also pretty mild care taking duties compared to being a caretaker to someone who is actively going through cancer therapy.